treangenlab/Seqwin/README.md

 # Seqwin

 **Seqwin** is a lightning‑fast, memory‑efficient toolkit for discovering **signature sequences** (genomic markers) that balance **high sensitivity** with **high specificity**.
 It builds a minimizer‑based pan‑genome graph across target and neighboring non‑target genomes and extracts signature sequences using a novel graph algorithm.
+Signatures can be used for downstream assay design such as qPCR, ddPCR, amplicon sequencing and hybrid capture probes.

+> [!NOTE]
+> **Citation:** If you use Seqwin in your research, please cite:
+>
+> **Michael X. Wang, Bryce Kille, Michael G. Nute, Siyi Zhou, Lauren B. Stadler, and Todd J. Treangen** ["Seqwin: Ultrafast identification of signature sequences in microbial genomes"](https://doi.org/10.1101/2025.11.07.687294). *bioRxiv* (2025).

 ---